YilinHHH/BMEN-E4000-DEEP-LEARNING-HeYu-Final-Project/README.md

 ### Classification of Invasive Ductal Carcinoma and Non-Invasive Ductal Carcinoma in Histopathology Section of Breast Cancer Using Convolutional Neural Network

-$$\centerline{Classification of Invasive Ductal Carcinoma and Non-Invasive Ductal Carcinoma in Histopathology Section of Breast Cancer Using Convolutional Neural Network}$$

 Members:

 Haoyang Yu (hy2581)